Usage and admin help

 Here's a video detailing how to use a metrics provider to add a metric to your page.

 You can now send add metrics to your page by sending us data via the API.
-Below is a video detailing how to do this.
+See our developer documentation for sending and getting metrics data: Metrics API documentation

 Audience-specific page metrics

 If you're using an audience-specific page, you can choose what visibility users and groups have into metrics.
 This is similar to how you choose the visibility of components for different users and groups.

 What happens when new components/system metrics are added to audience-specific pages?